Student Rights and Responsibilities

-Students who choose not to have any or all of the directory information released are required to inform the Admissions and Registration Office in writing, by submitting a “Release of Information” form available in the Admissions and Registration Office.
-The college will not release other information without written permission, unless subpoenaed by a court or tribunal of competent jurisdiction (M.C.A.20-25-515).
+Students who choose not to have any or all of the directory information released are required to inform the Admissions and Registration Office in writing by submitting a “Nondisclosure of Directory Information” form available in the Admissions and Registration Office.
+The college will not release other information without written permission unless subpoenaed by a court or tribunal of competent jurisdiction (M.C.A.20-25-515).

 Students have the right to review and inspect all information pertaining to their educational records, including admissions and academic records.
 The Admissions and Registration Office requires at least 48 hours’ notice to release a student’s records for review.
 Students may request an amendment to their records if they feel the records are inaccurate, misleading, or violate their rights.
 If the amendment is denied, the contents can be challenged through a hearing process with the Dean of Student Affairs.

 According to the Family Educational Rights and Privacy Act (FERPA) regulations, a student’s educational records may be disclosed without prior written consent to specific bodies.
 A record of each request will be kept in the student’s file.
-Students who believe that FVCC is not complying with the requirements of the Family Educational Rights and Privacy Act (FERPA) may file complaints in writing to: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave., SW, Washington, D.C.
+Students who believe that FVCC is not complying with the requirements of FERPA may file complaints in writing to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave., SW, Washington, D.C.
 20202-5920.

 Academic Probation and Academic Suspension